Blanket octopus: Reproduction

+Habitat and behavior

-Blanket octopodes are immune to the venomous Portuguese man o' war, whose tentacles the male and immature females rip off and use for offensive and defensive purposes.
+Blanket octopuses are immune to the venomous Portuguese man o' war, whose tentacles the male and immature females rip off and use for offensive and defensive purposes.
 Like many other octopuses, the blanket octopus uses ink to intimidate potential predators.
 Also, when threatened, the female unfurls her large net-like membranes that spread out and billow in the water, greatly increasing her apparent size.

-Blanket octopuses live in coral reefs, where they hunt for food.
-Their diet consists of smaller fish, and most of their prey can be found in or near coral reefs.
-They also hide from their predators in the reef, including larger fish and whales.
-The Blanket Octopus relies heavily on coral reefs, which are facing immense danger due to anthropogenic climate change.
+Blanket octopuses usually live in coral reefs, where they hunt for food, which consists of small fish and jellyfish.
+They also hide from their predators there, including larger fish and even whales.
 The risks these reefs face include coral bleaching and ocean acidification.
-Although this can be dangerous to the Blanket Octopus because it is their habitat, these creatures are nomadic meaning they can move around and find shelter elsewhere, and they also have the capability to adjust to varying temperatures within the ocean, providing two defense mechanisms that protect them from the effects of climate change.
+Although this can be dangerous to the blanket octopus because it is their habitat, these creatures are nomadic meaning they can move around and find shelter elsewhere, and they also have the capability to adjust to varying temperatures within the ocean.